MylesScholz/OBP-Script/README.md

 ## **Summary**
 These scripts retrieve observation data from iNaturalist.org and reformat it for printing bee specimen labels.

-There are two main processes:
+There are three main processes:
 1. Pulling and formatting data from iNaturalist.org
 2. Merging and indexing formatted data
+3. Making sheets of labels from formatted data

-These processes can be run by executing (double-clicking) iNaturalist_Process.bat or Merge_Process.bat, respectively.
+These processes can be run by executing (double-clicking) iNaturalist_Process.bat, Merge_Process.bat, or Labels_Process.bat, respectively.

 ## **Pulling and Formatting Data from iNaturalist.org**
 This script (iNaturalist_Process.bat) will query iNaturalist.org for observation data from a given year and from a given list of iNaturalist projects.
 When a user runs the script, they will be prompted to type a year to query.
 The list of iNaturalist projects to query is stored in OBP-Script/config/sources.txt (see "Changing Sources" below).